nasa-gibs/worldview/doc/developing.md

 ## Development

-*Please Note*: There is litte to no documentation at ths time and any comments in the code may be out of date.
+*Please Note*: There is little to no documentation at this time and any comments in the code may be out of date.

 ### Minification of CSS and JavaScript files